appbaseio/Docs/content/docs/rsapi/Implement.md

 ---

 ## Concepts

-The `ReactiveSearch` API has been derived from the `ReactiveSearch` library so if you're using `ReactiveSearch` in your projects then you will feel right at home because all APIs naming conventions are same.
-If you haven't used `ReactiveSearch` before then don't worry we'll cover all aspects of `RS API` in this document.
+The `ReactiveSearch` API is derived from the `ReactiveSearch` library.
+If you're already using `ReactiveSearch` in your projects, then you will feel right at home because API maintains a 100% prop parity with the library.
+Even if you haven't worked with `ReactiveSearch` before, you should be able to follow along as we'll cover all aspects of `ReactiveSearch API` in this document.

 ### Query Identifier(ID)

-Every query in the `RS API` must have the `id` property defined, `id` is a unique identifier of each query which can be referenced in the `react` property of other queries to get a combined effect of multiple queries.
-We'll talk about the usage of `react` property later and will explain how to reference `id` in `react` property to combine multiple queries.
-The `id` property is also useful to access the response for a particular query if multiple queries are defined.
+Every query made via the `RS API` must have an `id` property defined. `id` is a unique identifier for each query.
+The `id` property is also useful to access the response for a particular query if multiple queries are defined within a single ReactiveSearch API call.
+The id can be referenced in the `react` property of any other queries that wish to also apply this query.
+We'll talk more about the usage of `react` property later and will explain how to reference an `id` in `react` property to combine multiple queries.

 ### Type of Queries

-`RS API` has four kind of built-in queries for different use-cases, you can decide that which query has to be used by defining the `type` property in the query object.
+`ReactiveSearch API` has four types of queries, each serving a different use-case.
+You can decide that which query has to be used by defining the `type` property in the query object.

 #### Search (default)

-Search queries allow you to find documents for which the `value` matches any field defined in the `dataField` property.
+Search queries allow you to find documents for which the `value` matches in any of the fields specified in its `dataField` property.
+Search queries can take into account the text analysis process, partial words, as-you-type queries, can handle typo tolerance, offer response highlighting and search on synonyms.
+All of these are configurable by the search query's properties.

 Example uses:

-- Searching for a rental listing by its name or description field.
+- Searching for a rental listing by name or description field.
 - Creating an e-commerce search box for finding products by their listing properties.

 #### Term

-A `term` query can be used to execute the [composite aggregations](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-bucket-composite-aggregation.html) query of Elasticsearch.
+A `term` query is used for executing the [composite aggregations](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-bucket-composite-aggregation.html) query of Elasticsearch.
 Aggregations are useful to get the aggregated results for a particular `dataField`.
 It can also be used to filter the `documents` for other queries if referenced in `react` prop and the `value` property is defined.

 Example uses: